DominikLed/n8n-ai-bootcamp/day 1/project 5/readme.md

-# P5 – Workflow Logic
+# P5 – Simple Support System

 **Important:** **Copy your workflow form P3** and **paste it into the workflow with the Q&A Chatbot (P4)**.